 No, an injured employee in Georgia cannot receive payments through both workers’ compensation insurance and a personal injury lawsuit against a liable employer.
 The employee must review both options and choose the one that is most suitable – often with help from a lawyer.
 A personal injury claim could result in greater compensation and hold the at-fault employer accountable for negligence.
 However, it can take longer and cost more money for the employee to reach a resolution.

 If a third party besides the employer caused the damages, the employee may be able to qualify for compensation through workers’ comp and the civil justice system.
 It is possible to recover benefits through workers’ compensation and through a personal injury lawsuit against someone other than the employer, such as a coworker or product manufacturer.
-Discuss your case with a work injury attorney to determine the best course of action for you.
+Discuss your case with an Atlanta personal injury attorney to determine the best course of action for you.